Certified Financial Planner Board-Registered Program, Certificate

 Blackboard Learn™ is our online learning system.

-BONUS: Enroll in 2019 and earn a $500 tuition credit on your final course.
+Complete all 6 courses and save 40% off regular tuition.
+BONUS: Enroll in 2020 and earn an extra $500 tuition credit on your final course.